Get ready to elevate your ramen game with our sensational Miso Ramen with Chicken Katsu recipe!

 Ramen noodles are wheat-based noodles originating from Japan.
 Varieties include fresh, dried, and instant, and they can come in different shapes and thicknesses.

-While you can technically use any type of miso for your ramen, we personally recommend using white or yellow miso for a more subtle and delicate broth.
-Red and brown miso varieties bring a more intense and salty flavor profile, so if you’re not accustomed to these bold tastes, it’s better to stick with white miso.
+While you can technically use any type of miso for your ramen, I personally recommend using white or yellow miso for a more subtle and delicate broth.
 Note that despite its name, white miso actually has a light brown hue.

 Miso is commonly available at Asian grocery stores, in the refrigerated or condiment sections.
 Many well-stocked supermarkets also carry it in their international food aisle.
 You can also find it at health food stores, or order it online.

-Consider sliced avocado for creaminess, corn kernels for sweetness, bean sprouts for crunch, pickled ginger for tang, fried garlic for flavor, seaweed strips for a sea-like essence, sesame seeds for nuttiness, bamboo shoots for a unique texture, fresh herbs like cilantro for added aroma, and sliced jalapeños for extra heat.
+Try sliced avocado for creaminess, corn kernels for sweetness, bean sprouts for crunch, pickled ginger for tang, fresh herbs like cilantro for added aroma, and sliced jalapeños for extra heat.

-To make soft-boiled eggs, bring a pot of water to a rolling boil.
-Carefully lower the eggs into the water using a spoon.
-Boil for exactly 6 minutes for runny yolk, 7 minutes for jammy eggs or 8 minutes for a firmer, yet still soft center.
-Immediately transfer the eggs to an ice-cold water bath to stop the cooking process.
-Peel carefully when cool.
+To make soft-boiled eggs, I first bring a pot of water to a rolling boil.
+Then I carefully lower the eggs into the water using a spoon.
+For runny yolks, I boil for exactly 6 minutes.
+For jammy eggs, I boil for 7 minutes.
+And for a firmer yet still soft center, I boil for 8 minutes.
+I immediately transfer the eggs to an ice-cold water bath to stop the cooking process.
+Once cool, I peel them carefully.

 With winter nights looming ahead, save this great soul warming soup recipe.
-Curl up with giant bowlful of your favorite ramen with this amazingly delicious brothl topped with perfect crunchy chicken katsu.
+Curl up with giant bowlful of your favorite ramen with this amazingly delicious broth topped with perfect crunchy chicken katsu.

 Miso Ramen, on our Gypsy Plate… enjoy!